iiiGerardoiii/Fixedstyle/README.md

 ---

 ## About
-This style is meant to be used with bitmap fonts only.
-Bold text is shown as a glowing text instead of forced bold, to keep the typography intact.
-It is recommended to use FixedsysExcelsior 3.01-L2 as main font.

 I wanted a theme that met these requirements:
 * Look nice with FixedsysExcelsior, or any monospaced bitmap font (no font-smoothing, same font-size at all times)
 * Have a dark background